-Address social determinants of health and improve health care equity combination of short- and long-term strategies under Medi-Cal 2020, targeted for the specific needs of Medi-Cal members and providers, and consistent with the overall goals of the Waiver.
+To address these challenges, California proposes to implement a combination of short- and long-term strategies under Medi-Cal 2020, targeted for the specific needs of Medi-Cal members and providers, and consistent with the overall goals of the Waiver.
 A particular focus will be paid to strategies that address the needs of members with mental health and substance use disorders.
 Other initiatives outlined in this application also incentivize the delivery system to focus on workforce strategies such as integration, team-based care, and enhanced provider participation.
 These strategies will also help managed care plans in their efforts to ensure network adequacy standards.